 When an appliance earns the optimum energy star rating, it tends to become a bit pricey.
 Though in the long run, the proper handling and management of energy efficient appliances can make a big difference.
 Explore this video to learn about how can home appliances with energy rating label save energy and save money.

-These two vital pieces of information, along with efficient energy rating assessors in Victoria and NSW, provide a house energy rating for buildings; this rating is mandatory to achieve building permit.
+These two vital pieces of information, along with efficient energy rating assessors in Australia, provide a energy efficiency rating for houses and commercial buildings.
+This rating is mandatory to achieve building permit.
 The energy rating consultants can also advise on how to design and model a better energy efficient structure from scratch, purchasing appliances with the best Star energy rating.